Estimated reading time: 12 minutes

 Once you feel your budget is realistic, think of those significant items coming up in the next year.
 Are you going to buy a car, for example?
 Planning will let you figure out how much to put down, the kind of financing you need, and even the best car to buy.

 Start saving now.
 By looking at the next 6-12 months down the road, you’re going to be a lot more strategic in your planning.

 Once your short-term budgeting is under control, it’s time to look at the long-term plan.
 These are the investments that will carry you into the future.
 Yes, we all think of retirement, of course, but it’s also essential to look at your other goals as well.
 Do you need to save for your children’s education?
-Will you need to cover care for your elderly parents?
+Will you need to cover care for your not-so-young parents?
 These are critical factors in your long-term planning.

 The number one place for growing your money through investing (assuming you aren’t already contributing) is a retirement plan.
 If your employer offers you an employer-sponsored qualified retirement plan, are you investing up to the match?
 Because if you’re not investing up to the match, you’re passing up FREE money.

 Look at your budgeting like building blocks: there’s your checking, emergency fund, and your cash reserves.
 One of the most crucial building blocks to growing your money is your retirement account.
 How will you develop it further?